chhsinnovation/openopps-help/opportunity/application-status.md

 ### Selected
 You’ve been selected as either a primary or alternate candidate for the internship opportunity.

-### Assigned
-You’ve been assigned to the internship opportunity.

-### Not assigned
+### Alternate
-You were not assigned to the internship.
-This may be because you were selected as an alternate and were no longer needed for the internship.
+You are an alternate for the internship.
+You may be selected for the internship if the primary candidate falls through.

 ### Completed
 You’ve completed your tasks for the internship.